Difference Between CNA and LPN

 What is LPN?

-The Licensed Practical Nurse can do some additional works with CNA.
+The Licensed Practical Nurse can do some additional work with CNA.
 The LPNs get paid more compared to CNAs.
-They do several jobs like checking blood pressure, administer drugs, etc.
+They do several jobs like checking blood pressure, administering drugs, etc.

 Their vital duty is to caring the patients by dressing the wounds and injecting the medicines.
 The LPN take care of patients who can do their work by going to their home.
 The LPN is the one who checks and tests your body before the doctor.

-The Licensed Practical Nurse use authority to declare death if the Registered Nurse (RN) is unavailable.
+The Licensed Practical Nurse uses the authority to declare death if the Registered Nurse (RN) is unavailable.
 The Licensed Practical Nurse can have the option to specialize in the area and become a charge nurse.

-You need to clear the state exam and then apply for a national license to become the LPN.
-Accreditation Commission for Education in Nursing (ACEN) offers the LPN programs.
+You need to clear the state exam and then apply for a national license to become an LPN.
+Accreditation Commission for Education in Nursing (ACEN) offers LPN programs.

-With a specialization in certain areas as an LPN, your income will increases.
+With a specialization in certain areas as an LPN, your income will increase.

-Pharmacology, long-term care, IV therapy are the additional courses in LPN.
-According to a census, 38% of LPNs working in nursing homes.
+Pharmacology, long-term care, and IV therapy are the additional courses in LPN.
+According to a census, 38% of LPNs work in nursing homes.

 lpn